Skip to content

 Eligibility Requirements

-Please see the 2024 funding opportunity announcement for full details of eligibility criteria for the two LHS Scientist pathways.
+Please see the Cycle 2 funding opportunity announcement for full details of eligibility criteria for the two LHS Scientist pathways.
 Please also note that the funded LHS Scientists must have appointments at Penn Medicine by July 1 of the funding cycle and research projects are expected to be completed at Penn Medicine.

 Leadership

-Penn PORTAL has three integrated cores, an equity and community engagement unit led by the Penn Center for Health Equity Advancement (CHEA), a steering committee, internal and external advisory boards, and governmental, community, and health system partnerships across Philadelphia.
+Penn PORTAL has three integrated cores, an equity and community engagement unit led by the Penn Medicine Center for Health Equity Advancement (CHEA), a steering committee, internal and external advisory boards, and governmental, community, and health system partnerships across Philadelphia.

 Principal Investigators